UUID v4 Generator (RFC 4122, Batch)

-A UUID (Universally Unique Identifier) is a 128-bit value commonly used to identify information in distributed systems.
-UUID version 4 is generated entirely from random numbers, providing a very high probability of uniqueness.
+A UUID (Universally Unique Identifier) is a 128-bit value used to identify resources across systems.
+UUID version 4 is generated from random numbers, yielding a very high probability of uniqueness.

-- Uniqueness: With 122 random bits, collisions are practically impossible.
+- Uniqueness: 122 random bits make collisions astronomically unlikely.

 :